 4. The access panel to the furnace is open.

 This is another safety feature of many heating systems.
 When the panel isn’t in a closed position on the furnace, it won’t cycle on — regardless of what temperature setting you have on your thermostat.
 If you recently had maintenance work performed on your home’s heater, the technician in your home may have accidentally left the access panel on the unit slightly ajar.

 Check your furnace and make sure that the access panel is securely in place.
 Once back in position, your heater should cycle on and off as it normally would.

 5. There is an issue with the natural gas supply to the unit.

 If your home’s heating system operates on natural gas and isn’t cycling on like usual, there could be an issue with the gas supply to the unit.
 This often will happen in situations where the gas valve has been closed off to the furnace, or if there is an issue with the pilot light.
 If you have confirmed that the gas valve is open, but the pilot light is out, we recommend bringing in a heating professional to relight it.

 Professional help for furnace problems

-At Pivotal Home Solutions, we offer homeowners like you an affordable Heating Repair Plan.
+At Oncourse Home Solutions, we offer homeowners like you an affordable Heating Repair Plan.
 When you’re enrolled in this plan and a covered furnace problem occurs in your home, simply pick up the phone and give us a call.
 We will send a local, knowledgeable, and experienced heating pro in your area to your home to diagnose and treat the problem so that your family isn’t left in a cold and uncomfortable home for too long!